 Did you know you have trillions of microbial workers inside you?
 Like a good employer, you need to give them appreciation, respect and a commitment to their well-being to ensure productivity.
 In 2015, hire the right candidates by taking probiotics, such as Lactobacillus and Bifidobacterium.
 Pay them well with prebiotic foods, such as seasonal fruits, vegetables and fibre.
 And don’t forget to give a fermented bonus, such as sauerkraut or kimchi.
 If you treat your microbial staff well, you will end up with such benefits as improved digestion, balanced immunity, better metabolism and even a brighter mood.

-No Guilt Please (The Psychological Pull to Old Habits)
+NO GUILT PLEASE (The Psychological Pull to Old Habits) – Beth, from redandhoney

 The discussion around diet and health in our culture usually seems to center around one main factor: willpower.
 But that’s not what it’s about, really.
 It isn’t about how strong you can be in resisting that cupcake, and then patting yourself on the back when you do.